ibm-cloud-docs/vpc/certificate_validate.md

       ```
       {: pre}

+   2. Export the value of 'serial' by running the following command:
+      ```sh
+      export serial=16B7C7F9B61548506F4E63BA6FD40045
+      ```
+      {: pre}

+      You can verify if the value is set by running the following command:
+      ```sh
+      echo $s

-   2. Verify that the certificate is not listed within the CRL:
+   3. Verify that the certificate is not listed within the CRL:
       ```sh
       openssl crl -text -noout -in "ibm-hyper-protect-container-runtime.crl" | grep -q "$serial" && echo REVOKED || echo OK
       ```